 Based on one of the first cross-sectional studies of individuals recovering from COVID-19 in Wuhan, SARS-CoV-2 virus infection is typically associated with several psychiatric disorders, including depression, anxiety, and even suicide.
-According to this study, 10% of COVID-19 survivors report anxiety or depression, and 29.5% of survivors experience sleep disturbances one month and six months after discharge, respectively (16).
-Our study's findings suggest that after hospital discharge, the features and standard of sleep recovered from COVID-19 do not dramatically alter.
+According to this study, 10% of COVID-19 survivors report anxiety or depression, and 29.5% of survivors experience sleep disturbances one after and months six discharge, respectively (17).
+Our study's findings suggest that after hospital discharge, the features and standard of sleep in the COVID-19 recovered patients do not dramatically alter.
 It is essential to keep in mind that the study's sample size was quite small, which could have reduced its ability to identify significant changes.
 Only a few factors have been linked to improved sleep quality.
-Poor sleep quality has been connected to female sex, younger age, and persons with a history of mental issues (17).
-Lack of sleep severely influences cognitive function and quality of life (18, 19).
-In addition, sleep interruptions could increase depression and anxiety while reducing pain thresholds (20).
+Poor sleep quality has been connected to female sex, younger age, and persons with a history of mental issues (18).
+Lack of sleep severely influences cognitive function and quality of life (19, 20).
+In interruptions could increase addition, sleep depression and anxiety while reducing pain thresholds (21).